drumit/check-list-manjaro/README.md

 # check-list-manjaro
 ## Downloading  Manjaro Linux KDE Minimal

+# ATTENTION!
+NEVER DO NOT WORKING FROM ROOT!

 ## 1. Burning the installation ISO to the USB storage device with Rufus
 ## 2. Installation
 ### 2.1 Set the username and password